 Next, decide which of your staff will be responsible to do the following:

 - Make sure the people in the area are safe.

 - Contact the Vice President of Administration.

-- Contact the Public Relations office – Do Not Contact the Press Directly!
+- Contact the Public Information office – Do Not Contact the Press Directly!

 After the disaster has occurred:

-- Contact the Vice President for Business Operations’ office to arrange for the use of a temporary office space.
+- Contact the Vice President of Administration to arrange for the use of a temporary office space.

-- Contact Information Technology to get computers installed in your temporary office space.
+- Contact Information Technology to get computers and phones installed in your temporary office space.

-- Arrange for signs directing your customers to you.
+- Arrange for signs directing students, staff, and customers to your current location.

-- Change your voice mail recording to inform callers that the office is temporarily closed or temporarily relocated and directing people to contact the Public Information office for more information.
+- Change your voice mail recording to inform callers that the office is temporarily closed or temporarily relocated.
+Direct people to contact the Public Information office for more information.
 Do not include information about the situation in the message.

 - Contact the IT Help Desk to have an automated email reply on your staff’s email providing the same information as above.

-- Contact the Records enter for boxes to use as temporary file cabinets, if necessary.
+- Contact the Records Center for boxes to use as temporary file cabinets, if necessary.

 - Retrieve paper records from your office as soon as you are allowed in.

 For more information, email Shelby Beatty or call 937-512-2319.